ChrisDryden/TorontoHackathons/README.md

 # Upcoming Hackathons in Toronto
-Crowdsourced list of hackathons in Toronto sorted by date and by applications deadline.
+Crowdsourced list of hackathons in Toronto and nearby cities sorted by date and by applications deadline.

 To contribute:
  1. Fork repository